edefalque/signalk-stripcharts/README.md

 See `sail.js` for how to assign colors.

 ### **Unit conversion**
-`signalk-stripcharts/specs/units` provides the list of Signal K units and charting units, with the conversion factors and algorithms.
+`signalk-stripcharts/specs/units` provides the list of Signal K units and charting units (not yet a complete set), with the conversion factors and algorithms.
 It also provides the following default properties for the y and y2 axis as a function of the charting unit:
 - `label`
 - range (`min` and `max`)